leggedrobotics/soem_interface/README.md

 This software package serves as a C++ interface for one or more EtherCAT devices running on the same bus.
 The lower level EtherCAT communication is handled by the [SOEM](https://github.com/OpenEtherCATsociety/soem) library.

-The soem_interface has been developed on Ubuntu 18.04 LTS with ROS Melodic.
+The soem_interface_rsl has been developed on Ubuntu 18.04 LTS with ROS Melodic.

 The source code is released under the GPLv3 license.
 A copy of the license is available in the *COPYING* file.